 Joanne graduated from the University of Abertay, Dundee (Scotland) with a BSc (Hons) in Animal and Plant Cell Biotechnology.
-She worked in a commercial genotyping lab before moving into research at the University of Edinburgh where she used her molecular biology skills in the fields of developmental biology, DNA repair, and neuroscience.
+She worked in a commercial sequencing and genotyping lab before moving into research at the University of Edinburgh where she used her molecular biology skills in the fields of developmental biology, DNA repair, and neuroscience.

 Contact Details